Killer 6 Foot Cobra Possibly On The Loose In Grand Prairie, Police Say

 GRAND PRAIRIE, Texas (CBSDFW.COM) – The Grand Prairie police department is warning residents that a venomous, 6 foot West African Banded Cobra snake may be on the loose.

 On August 3, at about 5 p.m., the deadly snake escaped its enclosure at a home in the 1800 block of Cherry Street.
 Grand Prairie Animal Services arrived just after 6:30 p.m. to help the snake’s owner look for it.
-They, along with a venomous snake apprehension professional actively searched for it inside and outside of the home through the night — to no avail.READ MORE: Target To Offer Part- And Full-Time Frontline Workers Debt-Free Educational Assistance
+They, along with a venomous snake apprehension professional actively searched for it inside and outside of the home through the night — to no avail.READ MORE: Dallas Police Officer Senior Corporal Carlos Almeida Charged With Family Violence Assault

 Experts say the highly venomous cobra is considered the largest of Africa’s true cobras.
 They can grow up to 10 feet and are frequently kept in zoos, research institutes and private collections…